epccs/RPUno/Hardware/Testing/readme.md

 picocom v1.7
 ...
 Terminal ready
-Self Test date: Feb 18 2017
+Self Test date: Dec 14 2017
-I2C provided address 0x31 from RPU bus manager
+I2C provided address 0x31 from serial bus manager PWR_I with CS_EN==off: 0.016 A
-+5V needs measured and then set as ADC_REF: 4.950 V Charging with CURR_SOUR_EN==off: 0.108 A
-PWR (Battery) at: 13.385 V
+PWR at: 12.834 V
-MPPT at: 16.999 V
-ADC0 at: 0.000 V
+ADC0 without curr in R1: 0.000 V
-ADC1 at: 0.000 V
+ADC1 without curr in PL for ICP1: 0.000 V
-ICP1 /w 0mA on plug termination reads: 1
+ICP1's PL input has 0mA input and reads: 1
-CC_nFAULT measured with a weak pull-up: 1
-Charging delta with CURR_SOUR_EN==on: 0.087 A
+22MA_A0 source on R1: 0.022 A
-ADC0 with its own 20mA source on R1: 0.022 A
+22MA_A1 source on R1: 0.022 A
-ADC1 with ICP1's 10mA on ICP1_TERM: 0.010 A
+ICP1's PL input with 10mA: 0.010 A
+   ADC1 reading used to calculate ref_intern_1v1_uV: 940 A
+   calculated ref_intern_1v1_uV: 1076316 uV
+REF_EXTERN_AVCC old value was in eeprom: 5008600 uV REF_INTERN_1V1 old value was in eeprom: 1070621 uV REF_EXTERN_AVCC saved in eeprom: 5008600 uV REF_INTERN_1V1 saved in eeprom: 1076316 uV
 ICP1 /w 10mA on plug termination reads: 0
-Dischrging at: 0.101 A
-PV open circuit (LT3652 off) at: 21.242 V
+PWR_I with CS_EN==on: 0.078 A
-ADC0 and digital curr source on R1: 0.044 A
+22MA_DIO11 curr source on R1: 0.022 A
-ADC0 measure curr on R1 with DIO12 shunting: 0.028 A
-ADC0 measure curr on R1 with DIO13 shunting: 0.028 A
+DIO12 shunting 22MA_DIO11: 0.007 A
+DIO13 shunting 22MA_DIO11: 0.007 A
-ADC0 and ADC1 curr source on R1: 0.044 A
+22MA_DIO3 curr source on R1: 0.022 A
-ADC0 measure curr on R1 with DIO10 shunting: 0.028 A
-ADC0 measure curr on R1 with DIO11 shunting: 0.028 A
+DIO10 shunting 22MA_DIO3: 0.007 A
+DIO3 shunting 22MA_DIO3: 0.007 A
-ICP1 10mA + 16mA curr source on ICP1_TERM: 0.028 A
+ICP1 17mA curr source on ICP1's PL plug: 0.018 A
-ICP1 curr on ICP1_TERM with DIO4 shunting: 0.013 A
-ICP1 curr on ICP1_TERM with DIO3 shunting: 0.013 A
-To disconnect battery turn off the PV supply and LED should stop blinking [PASS]
+[PASS]
 ```

-Before truning off the PV power check that the VIN pin on the shield has no power, the test turns it off.
-Then turn off the power supply and verify battery was disconnected.
+Before truning off the power check that the VIN pin for the shield has no power, the test turns it off.
+Then turn off the power supply.